how to save water

 *NI Water WwTW upgrades Scheduled for PC21 Delivery.

-Upgrades of the Dromore, Markethill, Moy (Mid Ulster), Robinsonstown & Waringstown Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+Upgrades of the Dromore, Markethill, Moy (in Mid Ulster), Robinsonstown & Waringstown Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024 – 2027).

 Belfast City Council